AugurProject/augur-core/README.md

 	# if current vote period is == 0 then we looped past 2^256 --- set values in array to 0 at that point
 	# zeroing of array values
 	# make sure events voting periods are properly setup
+	# make sure eventsexpdates currentindex -1 is the stuff we actually vote on in redeem tx
 	# ui functions
 	# hash first frontrunning prevention mechanism
 	# salt hash vote mechanism